reddit/devvit-corridor/readme.md

 # 🌚 [snoosings](https://reddit.com/r/snoosings)

-want to explore more in this art style too. maybe with a select few colors mixed in.
+want to explore more in this art style too. it has a great mixture of textured, toothy pixels and larger blobs. maybe with a select few colors mixed in.
 I'm usually not a  fan of pastiche but I think this pixelated style really appeals to me and doesn't get bogged down in precision.

 started by verbatim copying snoosings.